Mark Osler: University of St. Thomas School of Law (2010-present)

+In 2020, 2022 and 2023, Osler testified before subcommittees of the United States House Judiciary Committee on various aspects of clemency.

 He has also commented on the death penalty and other issues for CNN, MSNBC, NPR, ESPN, and the Huffington Post.
 Osler appeared as a critic of narcotics policy in the 2013 National Geographic series "The 80's," and as a commentator in the 2014 National Geographic series "The Jesus Mysteries."
 He is a founding member of Law Enforcement Leaders to Reduce Crime and Incarceration, a national group of former and current prosecutors and police chiefs.

 Osler was also the lawyer for Weldon Angelos, who was freed in 2016 after serving 12 years of a 55-year sentence on a marijuana and gun possession conviction.
 His criminal law casebook, Contemporary Criminal Law (West) was published in 2018, with a second edition released in 2021.

+In 2023, Osler was part of a coalition seeking clemency reform in Minnesota based on his proposed structure in 2019.
+Their effort was successful.
+Among other reforms, the required vote for approval of a clemency petition went from 3-0 to 2-1 with the governor in the majority.

+In August of 2023, Osler began a leave of absence from St. Thomas to serve as Deputy Hennepin County Attorney and Director of the Criminal Division under Mary Moriarty.
+He returned to St. Thomas in July of 2024.
+In August of 2024, Osler promoted Minnesota Governor Tim Walz as a potential running mate for presumptive Democratic presidential candidate Kamala Harris.

+A New York Times opinion article by Osler and Rachel Barkow set out a clemency agenda for the end of President Joe Biden's term in September of 2024.
+Biden later accomplished two of the projects they urged: commutations for 1499 people out on home confinement under the CARES Act and a controversial commutation to life without parole for 37 death row inmates.